0x2alx/solidity_contracts_v2/README.md

 # ERC721
 This is a collection of solidity NFT smart contracts by [@ghooost0x2a](https://twitter.com/ghooost0x2a).

-For now, only ERC721 contract is provided.
-ERC1155 might be added in the future.
+*For now, only ERC721 contract is provided.
+ERC1155 might be added in the future.*

+If you have questions, comments, feedback, don't hesitate to DM me on twiter.

 ## Why?